abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ### Natural isomorphisms

-After understanding natural transformations, natural isomorphisms, are a no-brainer: a natural transformation is just a family of morphisms in a given category that satisfy certain criteria, then what would a natural *isomorphism* be?
+If a natural transformation is just a family of morphisms in a given category that satisfy certain criteria, then what would a natural *isomorphism* be?
 That's right --- it is a family of *isomorphisms* that satisfy the same criteria.

 The diagram is the same as the one for ordinary natural transformation, except that $\alpha$ are not just ordinary morphisms, but isomorphisms.

 ![Two functors and a natural transformation](../11_natural_transformations/natural_isomorphism.svg)